Equity and Good Governance Are Essential for the Energy Transition

 International governance

 Internationally, the most urgent challenge relates to governance of finance for each of the three dimensions of a just energy transition outlined above.
-First, At a minimum, donors and investors should support countries with the strongest record and commitments to good governance of fossil fuel extraction, and steer clear of producers with corrupt and repressive governments.
+First, rich countries and multilateral donors must provide greater support for improved governance of energy transition planning in lower-income producer countries.
+At a minimum, donors and investors should support countries with the strongest record and commitments to good governance of fossil fuel extraction, and steer clear of producers with corrupt and repressive governments.
 And international oil companies should skirt partnerships with national oil companies when it’s likely the collaboration will propagate corruption or kleptocracy.
 It shouldn’t take a war for investors and international oil companies to do what’s right.

-Second, A recent evaluation of rich countries’ (dismal) record in mobilizing resources toward their $100 billion climate finance commitment reveals a litany of accounting problems requiring attention.
+Second, players in the multilateral concessional finance system must streamline and rationalize the current patchwork quilt of partial, overlapping sources of finance available to support different dimensions of the energy transition in lower-income countries.
+A recent evaluation of rich countries’ (dismal) record in mobilizing resources toward their $100 billion climate finance commitment reveals a litany of accounting problems requiring attention.

 Annual spending on clean energy in emerging and developing countries must increase seven-fold by 2030.

 Many energy transition-related needs in lower-income oil-producing countries don’t actually qualify for “climate finance” because emissions reductions associated with reduced production of oil are counted in importing countries.
-This points to the third finance governance challenge, which extends well beyond the energy transition: Annual spending on clean energy in emerging and developing countries must increase seven-fold by 2030, according to the International Energy Agency.
+This points to the third finance governance challenge, which extends well beyond the energy transition: across the board, available public and private finance is grossly insufficient to meet environmental and developmental needs.
+Annual spending on clean energy in emerging and developing countries must increase seven-fold by 2030, according to the International Energy Agency.
 This is a glaring gap that rich countries must quickly help to bridge to enable a timely fossil fuel phaseout by lower-income producers and for global sustainable development generally.

 Learn more about NRGI's work to advance a just energy transition.